-Objects of Common Interest is a research and design studio based in New York and Athens led by Eleni Petaloti and Leonidas Trampoukis.
-OoCI is frequently commissioned to develop objects, installations and spaces expressing the studio’s signature focus on simplicity, illusion and momentary beauty.
+Objects of Common Interest is a research and design studio straddling Athens and New York, led by Eleni Petaloti and Leonidas Trampoukis.
+OoCI is commissioned to develop objects, installations and spaces channeling the studio’s signature blend of simplicity and ebullience.
 Clients include design brands such as Matter Made and Kvadrat.

 In 2010, designer Ellen Van Dusen launched Dusen Dusen, a womenswear line known for its bold, original prints on versatile, wearable silhouettes.
 The Dusen Dusen collection is inspired by fine art, commercial and naïve design, as well as the brain’s reaction to color, movement and contrast.
 In 2015, the brand expanded with the launch of Dusen Dusen Home, a textile and home goods line that includes bedding, throws, pillows and towels.

 Jonah Takagi and Hallgeir Homstvedt are good friends who often work together across an ocean: Takagi is based in Chicago and Homstvedt’s studio is in Oslo.
 They first collaborated in 2016 as part of an exhibition sponsored by the Embassy of Norway and curated by Sight Unseen.
 Since then, Takagi Homstvedt has been commissioned to design furniture and lighting for clients like Design Within Reach, Le Klint and Roll & Hill.